aman-tiwari1507/security_researcher_skill/README.md

 cp -r security-researcher .claude/skills/
 ```

 Claude Code watches these directories and picks up the skill within the current session — no restart needed.
-Invoke it by typing `/security-researcher` or just describe a security task and let it trigger automatically.
+Invoke it by typing `/security-researcher`.

 ### ✅ Quick checks if the skill isn't triggering